 Risk says: “Going to a charity shop may be perceived as undesirable, but the younger generation are more comfortable with purchasing online, whether it’s for new or second-hand goods.”

-Sue Ryder has seen more younger consumers shopping in its stores, as well as younger volunteers, particularly as it increases its vintage and retro stock (see Marketers’ response, page 19).
+Sue Ryder has seen more younger consumers shopping in its stores, as well as younger volunteers, particularly as it increases its vintage and retro stock (see Marketers’ response, below).
 The charity is partnering with the London College of Fashion on a project to raise awareness of the importance of recycling and to install in its students the idea of ‘fashion with a conscience’.

 The project is due to start in March 2014.
 Twenty groups of students from the womenswear design course will create a capsule collection of six outfits, two of which must be made from Sue Ryder donations.
 The finished garments will be on display in 10 Sue Ryder shops around London during National Recycle Week in June 2014.

 “There have been conversations about whether there are too many charity shops coming on the high street, but there is a market for them,” says Risk.
 “This marries up with some of the motivations of people – they like the fact they are purchasing something and supporting a charity.”

 According to the study, the younger the respondent, the more likely their buying habits have changed in the past 12 months.
 Risk says that the younger age groups are the most fluid and this is reflected in the results of the research.